Venchislav/DI2/README.md

 # QtBrowser
 Fan made copy of browser with Qt and Python.
-It will be updated soon.
+It will be updated soon.<br/>

+MADE ON PYTHON
+using webEngineView and ui elements.